996icu/996.ICU/en_US.md

 In early September 2016, words spread that __*58.com*__ (`58同城`, a classified advertisements company) introduced the "996" work schedule, without paying employees overtime for working weekends.
 The company later claimed that this was only conducted annually during September and October in face of increased business activities, and that following the schedule was by no means compulsory.

 In early 2019, __*Youzan*__ (`有赞`), a Hangzhou-based E-commerce company, announced its planned adoption of the "996" work schedule at the company's annual convention.
-Bai Ya, the CEO of Youzan, responded: "This would definitely prove to be a right decision when we look back in a few years time."
+Bai Ya, the CEO of Youzan, responded: "This would definitely prove to be a right decision when we look back in a few years."

 In mid-March 2019, it was reported that __*JD.com*__ (`京东`, a major E-commerce company) started adopting "996" or "995" work schedules in some departments.
 Its PRs posted the following on their Maimai (`脉脉`, a Chinese real-name business social network platform) account: "(Our culture is) to devote ourselves with whole heart (to achieve the business objectives)."